 AI algorithms can provide objective information based on data analysis, making consumers more likely to trust the results.
 In contrast, making a definitive diagnosis may require considering a wide range of subjective factors, which consumers may feel more comfortable leaving to human experts.

 But more importantly, in health tracking and health prognosis, AI is often used to complement medical advice and not solely relied upon for definitive diagnoses.
 Consumers may trust these applications more because they perceive the technology as a support tool rather than a replacement for human expertise.

 Challenges and Key Concerns of AI in Healthcare

 While AI offers immense potential in healthcare, it also presents challenges and limitations that need to be addressed.

 - Data Privacy and Security

 The use of AI in healthcare relies heavily on access to vast amounts of sensitive patient data.

 Ensuring data privacy and security is essential to maintain patient trust and comply with regulations such as HIPAA (Health Insurance Portability and Accountability Act).
-Healthcare organizations need to ramp up their efforts in implementing robust security measures to protect patient data from unauthorized access, breaches, and misuse.
+Healthcare organisations need to ramp up their efforts in implementing robust security measures to protect patient data from unauthorised access, breaches, and misuse.

 - Bias and Algorithmic Fairness